IBMAppModernization/app-modernization-openshift-templates-lab-shared/README.md

 ## Lab - Migrating Legacy JEE apps to OpenShift in a multi-user lab environment

-### Working with S2I and Templates
+### Working with Templates

 ## Overview

-S2I in a tool deployed in OpenShift that provides a repeatable method to generate application images from source/binary code Templates provide a parameterized set of objects that can be processed by OpenShift.
-Templates provide a parameterized set of objects that can be processed by OpenShift.
+OpenShift Templates provide a parameterized set of objects that can be processed by OpenShift.
+Templates enable developers to create repeatable parameterized deployments that minimize mistakes due to user error.

 In this lab you'll use these  capabilities can be used to deploy a small legacy  Java EE app to OpenShift in a multi-user OpenShift environment